yefuzhang/GPU_ray_tracing_for_waveguide_based_AR_display/README.md

 ## 5  `download_lut.py`

 Downloads the full set of **RCWA-generated Look-Up Tables (LUTs)** used in the ray-tracing simulation.
-Each LUT corresponds to a specific coupler and wavelength, containing precomputed diffraction efficiencies and phase information.
+The LUTs provided corresponds to the grating structures mentioned in the paper, containing precomputed diffraction efficiencies and phase information.
 RCWA code is currently not avaiable.

 | Step | Action |